Doing Experiments and Revising Rules with Natural Language and Probabilistic Reasoning: Model

-In order to have a unified mathematical language to describe both forming hypotheses and doing experiments, we define a model that includes natural-language hypotheses $h \in \Sigma^*$, experiments (Zendo scenes) $x \in \Xc$, and feedback $y \in \{0, 1\}$ (whether $x$ follows the rule).
-We also equip $h$ with a real-valued parameter $\theta$ which controls the `fuzziness' of the rule $h$.
-As new experiments are proposed sequentially, we index experiments and feedback with subscripts, i.e. $x_t$ and $y_t$ for the $t^\text{th}$ experiment and feedback, respectively.
+We start with standard Bayesian optimal experiment design, which gives a framework for describing both experimentation and hypothesis formation~\cite{lindley1956measure, rainforth2024modern}.
+Our model includes natural-language hypotheses $h \in \Sigma^*$, experiments $x \in \Xc$, and experiment outcomes $y \in \mathcal{Y}$.
+We consider equipping $h$ with real-valued parameters $\theta$: For example, if the hypothesized rule is fuzzy (noisy), then $\theta$ would control the noise level.
+As new experiments are proposed sequentially, we index experiments and outcomes with subscripts, i.e. $x_t$ and $y_t$ for the $t^\text{th}$ experiment and outcome, respectively.
+The objective is to identify ground-truth $h^*$, and to accurately predict the outcome of future experiments.